-In order to avoid underinvestment and deterioration of quality of supply induced by cost reduction incentives incorporated in incentive regulation, regulators adopt either quality performance targets or include the cost of network energy losses and cost of energy not supplied in benchmarking model as in the case of Norway.
-This is to prevent systematic underinvestment which can endanger network reliability over time.
-However, the issue is that underinvestment can have an immediate effect on efficiency improvement of the network whereas its impact on network reliability will be realised in the longer run.
+In order to avoid underinvestment and quality of supply deterioration induced by cost reduction incentives incorporated in incentive regulation, regulators adopt either quality performance targets or include the cost of network energy losses and cost of energy not supplied in benchmarking model as in the case of Norway.
+This is to ensure that no systematic underinvestment happens which endangers network reliability over time.
+However, the issue is that underinvestment can have an immediate effect on efficiency improvement whereas its impact on network reliability is lengthy.

-Another possible problem of ex-post regulatory treatment of investment using benchmarking is that it can ease the strategic behaviour for trade-off between Capex and Opex in order to avoid revenue loss from investment inefficiency when firms invest beyond their productive capacity.
-For instance, as shown in Table 2, investments and other costs are negatively correlated in such a way that a 1% increase in investment with respect to the mean of the sector can result in 0.92% reduction of other costs.
+Another possible problem of ex-post regulatory treatment of investment using benchmarking is that it can ease the strategic behaviour for trade-off between Capex and Opex16 in order to avoid revenue loss from investment inefficiency when firms invest beyond their productive capacity.
+For instance, as shown in Table 2, investments and other costs are negatively correlated in a such way that a 1% increase in investment with respect to median of the sector can result in 0.59% reduction of other costs.
 This in turn raises the regulatory issue of substitution of capital for labour introduced by Averch-Johnson (1962).